sHesl/sHesl.github.io/md/20210405_verifying_containerised_binaries.md

 - typosquatting/impersonation, where an adversary outside of the core maintainers of a project pushes an unofficial, backdoored image with the hope their image is mistakenly/carelessly pulled instead of an official version

 ## Unpacking an Image
 In order to perform a checksum on the binary distributed inside of an image, we will first need to 'unpack' that image.
 I like to think of images as a 2d representation of a container, with the filesystem flattened down into layers like it's been through a VacPack.
-We can re-inflate this image into a filesystem (just as your container runtime does when it launches the container) and use a checksum command like `sha`, targetting the binary in this newly unpacked filesystem.
+We can re-inflate this image into a filesystem (just as your container runtime does when it launches the container) and use a checksum command like `sha`, targeting the binary in this newly unpacked filesystem.

 Using a couple trusty open-source projects, we can do something like the following;